nasa-gibs/onearth/doc/configuration.md

 ### Optional for WMTS/TWMS

 #### ZENJPEG
 Currently mod_convert need two layers to be setup.
 One will serve the source ZENJPEGS similar to a normal jpeg, while the second will convert the ZENJPEG.
 The second will have the following an extra config pointing to the first layer.
-The name of the source ZENJPEG layer must be the same as that of the converted layer but end with `_ZENJPG`.
+The name of the source ZENJPEG layer must be the same as that of the converted layer but end with `_ZENJPEG`.

 ```
 convert_mrf: